hpssjellis/rocksetta-gitpod-links/README.md

 ## rocksetta-gitpod-links
 Just a github website of my gitpod links before I move them to my true website

-Also testing if a Dockerfile can be loaded
+Also testing if an absolute basic gitpod Dockerfile can be loaded

 just type